What is a Frequency Table? A practical guide

 1. Ungrouped Frequency Table: This is the simplest type, as illustrated above.
 It lists each unique value and its corresponding frequency.
 It's best suited for datasets with a small number of unique values.

 2. Grouped Frequency Table: When dealing with a large number of unique values or continuous data (like heights or weights), an ungrouped frequency table becomes unwieldy.
 A grouped frequency table addresses this by grouping values into classes or intervals.
-For instance, instead of listing each individual height, we might group them into ranges:
+Here's a good example: instead of listing each individual height, we might group them into ranges:

 | Height (cm) | Frequency |